TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 How exactly?

+`ExecutorService` 👇
-🧩`ExecutorService` will only be responsible for managing the thread pool
+ Will only be responsible for managing the thread pool

---> This ONLY takes care of the concurrency aspect
+****--> This ONLY takes care of the concurrency aspect****

- 🧩 The `CompletableFuture` object we've used will now have some non-blocking methods like thenApply() and thenCombine().
+ `CompletableFuture` object we've used **will now have some non-blocking methods like thenApply() and thenCombine()**.
-`thenApply()` --> will be used to transform the result when it gets available `thenCombine()` -->
+`thenApply()` --> will be used to transform the result when it gets available without blcoking the calling thread.
+`thenCombine()` --> will enable us to combine results of asynchronous operations, without having to keep the thread idle / blocked, while waiting for the result's retrieval.

 </br>